 Due to construction on Atheneum Square North, please enter the museum through the Avery entrance from Prospect Street.
 Directions and Parking.

-Arrive early between 5 and 6 pm to view the newly reinstalled Contemporary Art galleries and attend a public reception.
+Arrive early between 5 and 6 pm to view the reinstalled Contemporary Art galleries and attend a public reception.

 Free and open to the public.